wrsturgeon/check-and-compile/README.md

 This is a thin wrapper around [JAX](https://github.com/google/jax)'s `jit` and `checkify`, as well as [`jaxtyping`](https://github.com/patrick-kidger/jaxtyping)'s `jaxtyped`.

-If this works fantastically, all credit is theirs for building these fantastic tools!
+If this works well, then all credit goes to the authors of the above!

-There's not much _new_ here; it's just a useful tool that I find makes life significantly easier.
+There's not much _new_ here; it's just a tool that I find makes life significantly easier.

 ## Use